- RTD Access

 North Boulder Park offers many amenities for people of all ages and interest.
-Newly renovated, this ADA compliant park gained some great enhancements in 2013 that were suggested by local neighbors.
+This ADA compliant park gained some great enhancements in 2013 that were suggested by local neighbors.
 Check out the park's latest nature play features, teen-adult oriented fitness equipment If it snows click into your skinny skis for some laps.
+Layout for fields

 - Fitness equipment station (note: 14 years and older)

 - Ping pong table

 A Tot Track at North Boulder Park

 This Tot Track is made possible by a generous donation honoring the community's legacy with regard to the Red Zinger Classic/Coors International Bicycle Classic.
 Launched in 1975 with a finish line in North Boulder Park, these races epitomized our community's important role in establishing pro-cycling competitions nationally and worldwide.
 Honoring the race, racers and Boulder, the donors underwriting this amenity hope to inspire and support the next generation of cyclists.

 The Tot Track includes: 6’ wide stabilized dirt track, Flat rock rugged riding, 2 sugar maple trees, Mini rolling hills in the dirt track, Sloped bank on 3 corners of the track, 3 slalom skills posts, 30” wide wood bridge (max. height of 18” in the center), Picnic table and Tot track donor monument with donor paver plaza.

 Top five things to do at North Boulder Park

 - Play ball: two ball diamonds at the park